 Since the market is highly competitive with the industry's changing face, many companies are giving their digital efforts a well-needed makeover.

 The 2020s will see changing consumer perceptions and greater expectations, followed by the brands’ advocacy and loyalty, which will drive more demand for the CBD market and attract new players.

 “My 2020 prediction for the CBD industry is that it will be an extremely volatile time,” says Olivia Alexander, founder of CBD product company Kush Queen.
 “Retailers have taken chances on brands that don’t actually have clout.
 The FDA is now present, and we will see a lot of brands not make it past the next shift in regulation.”

 As the competition boosts in the next years, it will become crucial for companies to gain accurate and timely customer insights and ‘follow’ the authentic approach to understand feelings of beauty consumers.

-Glossier is a one of the most successful examples of a DTC beauty brand.
-The Glossier brand is unique in in terms of establishing database of thousands of followers before even it launched a single product.
-Glossier emphasize is on its communication with customers, and even goes so far as to let them influence the products the brand makes.
+Glossier is one of the most successful examples of a DTC beauty brand.
+The Glossier brand is unique in establishing a database of thousands of followers before even it launched a single product.
+Glossier emphasizes its communication with customers and even goes so far as to let them influence its products.